-Each GV team participant is responsible for obtaining his/her own passport and visa, if required.
+Each GV team participant is responsible for obtaining his or her own passport and visa, if required.
 The expiration date on your passport must be at least six months beyond the date you plan to depart the host country.

+Applications for new and renewed passports are available at most U.S. Postal Service offices.
 Passports and visas can be applied for in person or by mail, which can take six to eight weeks.
-In an emergency, a passport can be obtained in three days, for a significant additional fee.
-To locate the passport office nearest you and for more information about obtaining a passport or visa, your country's Ministry of Interior Affairs for more Passport Information.
+In an emergency, a passport can be obtained in three days for a significant additional fee.
+To locate the passport office nearest you and get more information about obtaining a passport or visa, visit www.travel.state. gov and click on Passport Information.

 A visa may be required for entry into the GV host country.
 While some visas are issued upon arrival, others must be applied for well in advance of departure.
 In most cases, since team members are entering the country to visit Habitat, we advise team members to apply for a tourist visa.
-Consult with your team leader and local consulate or passport/visa service before applying for your visa.
+Consult with your team leader and local consulate or passport and visa service before applying for your visa.
 To eliminate any question that you are not entering the country for business purposes-to make a profit-we recommend that you do not use the word "work" or "volunteer" on the application.

-To ensure that you have time to obtain the necessary travel documents-pass-port/visa(s)-for your destination(s), begin the process immediately.
+To ensure that you have time to obtain the necessary travel documents-your passport and visa(s)-for your destination(s), begin the process immediately.

-Once you receive your travel documents, photocopy the first page-photo ID page-of your passport, as well as your visa if applicable, and forward it to your GV team leader.
-It is advised that you also retain a second copy to carry with you as backup during the work trip, and leave a third copy with the person that you have listed as your emergency contact.
+Once you receive your travel documents, photocopy the first page-photo identification page-of your passport, and your visa if applicable, and forward it to your GV team leader.
+It is advised that you also retain a second copy to carry with you as backup during the work trip, and leave a third copy with the person whom you have listed as your emergency contact.